almet/copanier/README.md

 3. (Optional : prices are checked with the producers to be sure they are still okay) ;
 4. Individuals place their orders for their groups ;
 5. Referents ask their producers for the products and pay them ;
+6. There is a delivery - the tool provides summary of who ordered what ;
-6. There is a delivery, after which a dispatching of who has to pay whom is automatically done.
+7. A dispatch of who has to pay whom is done ;
+8. XXX
+9. ...
+Profit !

 ## Features

-- Handles groups of people (useful for people sharing a house, for instance) ;
+- Handles groups of people (useful for people sharing a house) ;
 - Handles multiple producers in one delivery ;
 - Intelligent dispatching of payments, without any central bank account ;
 - Support for shipping fees ;